poorvajoshi/fullstack/README.md

 2. `Double-click lombok.jar`.
 This starts the eclipse installer which will find eclipse and offers to install lombok into your eclipse installations.
 The same tool can also uninstall lombok.

-# Running, building and packaging.)
+# Running, building and packaging.
-The Application is based from tutorials on [baeldung](https://www.baeldung.com/spring-boot-angular-web) and [Angular](https://stackblitz.com/angular/egmelpdxren?file=src%2Fapp%2Fhero.service.ts)
+The Application is based on tutorials from [baeldung](https://www.baeldung.com/spring-boot-angular-web) and [Angular](https://stackblitz.com/angular/egmelpdxren?file=src%2Fapp%2Fhero.service.ts)